nextstrain/nextclade/packages/nextalign_cli/README.md

 macOS User Guide: Open a Mac app from an unidentified developer</a>, or, if this does not work, check <a target="_blank" rel="noopener noreferrer" href="https://support.apple.com/en-us/HT202491">
 Security settings</a>.

+> ⚠️ Note that in order to run Windows executables you will need to install "Microsoft Visual C++ Redistributable for Visual Studio 2019".
+> You can download it from the official Microsoft website: https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0
+> There you need to download the "x64" version: `vc_redist.x64.exe`, to run it and to follow the instructions of the installer.
+A reboot might be needed.
+After that the application should be able to run.

 <h3 id="download-from-command-line" align="center">
 🖥️ Download from command line
 </h3>